bakpakin/Fennel/from-clojure.md

 Like Clojure, Fennel uses the `fn` form to create functions.
-However, giving it a name will also declare it as a local rather than having the name be purely internal.
+However, giving it a name will also declare it as a local rather than having the name be purely internal, allowing it to be used more like `defn`.
 Functions declared with `fn` have no arity checking; you can call them with any number of arguments.
 If you declare with `lambda` instead, it will throw an exception when you provide too few arguments.

 Fennel supports destructuring similarly to Clojure.
 The main difference is that rather than using `:keys` Fennel has a notation where a bare `:` is followed by a symbol naming the key.
-One notable advantage of this notation is that unlike `:keys` it can be nested.
+One main advantage of this notation is that unlike `:keys` it can be nested.

 ```clojure